6.30.2 Locating source code definitions

 A number of words work with the current location:

-Display source code lines at the current location.
+Display source code lines at the current location, then call fancy-after-l for navigating the displayed source.

 Display lines behind the current location, or behind the last n or b output (whichever was later).